ValeLang/Vale/docs/Generics.md

 ## Lambdas and Children Need Bound Arguments From Above (LCNBAFA)

 When we're monomorphizing a lambda, it will be calling function bounds that came from the parent function.
-So, the monomorphizer needs to convey those downward when we stamp a lambda generic template.
+So, the instantiator needs to convey those downward when we stamp a lambda generic template.

 For example, when we're inside